 Beyond these ecological considerations, there are also technical aspects to take into account to ultimately obtain a good quality product:

-A substrate that is too dense or waterlogged will not allow it to breathe sufficiently and will therefore be more conducive to anaerobic bacteria, for example.
+A substrate that is too dense or waterlogged will not allow it to breathe sufficiently and will then be more conducive to anaerobic bacteria, for example.
 A substrate that is too dry will result in poor colonization of the substrate.

-The choice of variety:
+The choice of the variety :

 - reishi (ganoderma lucidum)